How much does a home addition cost in Chicago, IL?

 Be one of the first to run an estimate for home addition in Chicago.
-Run a free estimate — your data helps build a local benchmark others can compare against.
+Run an estimate — your data helps build a local benchmark others can compare against.

-Run a Free Estimate →Home Addition Cost Summary — Chicago, Illinois
+Run an Estimate →Home Addition Cost Summary — Chicago, Illinois

 Use this table to quickly scope your home addition budget.
 Costs below reflect Chicago metro pricing as of April 2026.